lhossackucalgary/ENGO-500-2018/proposal-template.md

 # Project Performance Framework
 ## Objectives, outputs, outcomes and criteria
+Objectives: Monitor and collect status of internet-connected robots over time.
+Provide failure, critical and historic information of individual robots to maintenance crews during repairs.
+Provide relevant information to managers and maintenance crews.

+This project provides interfaces for two user groups involved in the maintenance and repair of geographically distributed robots which are monitored by internet-connected sensors.
+The first interface, the IOC allows a dispatcher to visualize the location, status and relevant statistics of the robots and maintenance crews through a web-based interface.
+Additionally, this interface will provide a means to push notifications and itinerary items to various maintenance crews.
+The second interface is accessible on a maintenance worker's cellular device.
+It provides the maintenance crew with information regarding which robot should be repaired next and historic data regarding this robot to aid in diagnosing issues and performing repairs.
+Additionally the maintenance crew's interface will contain a smartphone based augmented reality interface which provides information overlaid over the robot to aid in repairs.

+The use of this system will reduce maintenance costs and downtime for robots.
+This will result in cost savings for fuel and , from efficient routing.
+Maintenance teams will be able to perform repairs faster.
+An additional objective is to create and improve analytics for the fleet of robots.

 > Identify and define project objectives, outputs and outcomes as well as a measurement criteria.
 > -	Objectives: Define what the project is trying to achieve.
 > -	Outputs: Deliverables and products produced by the project.